Understanding How CodeLLMs (Mis)Predict Types with Activation Steering: Introduction

 \section{Introduction}

-Large language models trained on code, or CodeLLMs, are one of the most successful applications of LLMs to date.
-They are the foundation of both developer tools (e.g., \citet{tabnine,github-copilot}) and reasoning agents (e.g., \citet{zelikman2024parsel, yang2024if,hu:codebotler,alphacode}), capable of performing a variety of programming tasks across several programming languages.
-This paper focuses on \emph{type prediction} for gradually typed programming languages, specifically Python and TypeScript.
-Given a partially typed program $p$ written in a gradually typed language, the \emph{type prediction} task is defined as follows~\citep{migeed:decidable}:
+Large Language Models (LLMs) are widely used by software engineers on many programming tasks.
+Despite their impressive capabilities, research has shown that they are not robust to semantically irrelevant features of programs: syntactic changes such as reordering conditions or renaming variables can significantly impact LLM performance on programming tasks~\citep{pmlr-v235-hooda24a}.
+This raises a fundamental question: do contemporary LLMs learn to reason about program semantics, or do they merely learn textual features such as the associations between variable names and their types?
+For example, predicting that a variable named $n$ has type \emph{int}, regardless of how it is used.

-\begin{quote} Choose an untyped variable binding $\mathit{var} \in p$, predict a type annotation $\mathit{var} : T$, and insert the annotation back into the program to get a new program $p'$.
-The task is successful if $p'$ continues to pass the type-checker. \end{quote}
+Reasoning about programs involves a number of different tasks~\citep{pmlr-v235-gu24c}.
+In this paper, we focus on the \emph{type prediction} task for gradually typed programming languages, specifically Python and TypeScript, defined as follows. \begin{definition}[Type Prediction] Given a partially typed program $p$, choose an untyped variable binding $\mathit{var} \in p$, predict a type annotation $\mathit{var} : T$, and insert the annotation back into the program to get a new program $p'$ that also passes the type-checker. \end{definition}

-A gradually typed programming language allows programs to freely mix typed and untyped code, giving programmers more flexibility than traditional static typing affords~\citep{siek:gtlc,th:migration}.
-However, this flexibility comes with a downside: at runtime, untyped code still needs to type-correct for the program to run correctly.
-With omitted or weak type annotations, type errors may not be caught until program execution.

-Automating type prediction is important for both scientific and practical reasons.
-From a practical perspective, well-known companies like Airbnb, Dropbox, Slack, Netflix, and many others have each taken several years to manually add type annotations to their multi-million line gradually typed codebases~\citep{airbnb:ts-migrate,dropbox:mypy,slack:ts,heap:ts,netflix:ts,abacus:ts,quip:ts,stripe:sorbet}.
-Automated gradual type prediction would save significant effort and resources.

-From a scientific perspective, type prediction is intractable, and rule-based approaches have not been scaled up to contemporary languages (\cref{background-and-related-work}).
-Because of this, prior work has explored leveraging CodeLLMs for type prediction.
-However, CodeLLM performance on the task is far from being able to automate large-scale type annotation efforts.
-In particular, we show that CodeLLM type predictions are sensitive to small semantics-preserving changes in prompts like renaming variables, which limits their practical utility.

-The sensitivity of CodeLLMs towards trivial prompt changes begs the question of whether CodeLLMs approach type prediction in the ``correct'' way--that is, by inferring the type of a variable based on the operations performed over it.
-Alternatively, CodeLLMs could be relying on text features to make spurious predictions--for example, if a variable name is \texttt{n}, then its type is integer.
-We term these features ``distractors''.
-As CodeLLM assistants are increasingly integrated into our workflows, understanding whether their predictions are principled or spurious is fundamental for security and large-scale adoption of these systems.

-To answer the question of how CodeLLMs approach type prediction, we design the following experimental setting.